 - The in-universe manual of Brütal Legend offers two explanations what a Ratgut is: either a humanoid with a swarm of rats inside his stomach or a rat hivemind controlling a dead human body.

-- Planescape: Torment has cranium rats, which are rats with a Hive Mind with other cranium rats in close proximity and get smarter in higher numbers.
-With enough of them, they are capable of human (or superhuman) intelligence and even spellcasting if enough of them gather in one place - so several areas of the game feature a Zerg Rush of rats coming at the player character, tossing balls of lightning.
+- Planescape: Torment has cranium rats, which are rats that share a Hive Mind with other cranium rats in close proximity and get smarter in higher numbers.
+With enough of them, they are capable of human (or superhuman) intelligence and even spellcasting if enough of them gather in one place - several areas of the game feature a Zerg Rush of rats coming at the player character, tossing balls of lightning.
 There is even a huge collection of cranium rats that form a mysterious being known as Many-As-One, who acts as somewhat of a king of a rat kingdom.

-- The Onion's "world history" book has "Corpse eating rats become greatest power in europe" during the World War 1 newspaper headlines.
+- The Onion's "world history" book has "Corpse-eating rats become greatest power in Europe" during the World War I newspaper headlines.

 - In the early seasons of South Park, Kenny's death of the week was often followed by rats swarming to the body to pick it clean.

-- In an episode of the 80's Teenage Mutant Ninja Turtles cartoon, Donatello accidentally creates an evil clone of himself, who then joins forces with a mob boss and clones thousands of rats to take over New York City.
+- In one episode, Donatello accidentally creates an evil clone of himself who then joins forces with a mob boss and clones thousands of rats to take over New York City.

 - Any episode involving the Rat King also tended to involve this, since he kept hundreds of rats as pets in his sewer home.